Arctic-Bromine-Model-Intercomparison/arctic-bromine-model-intercomp/instructions.md

 # Ship track location for data interpolation - 2020

 # Satellite comparison
-Models should plan to provide netcdf files of BrO, Temperature, Pressure, and relative humidity as netcdf files to U.~Bremen and they will compare all the models to their satellite retrievals.
+Models should plan to provide netcdf files of BrO, Temperature, Pressure, and relative humidity as netcdf files to U. Bremen and they will compare the models to their satellite retrievals.